Problem of Time in Slightly Inhomogeneous Cosmology: Spacetime Construction

-In minisuperspace and modewise slightly inhomogeneous cosmology, this result becomes trivial, due to $\mD_i$ having nothing to act upon.
-Also in this case, this working does not fix the a priori free coefficient in the supermetric.
+In minisuperspace and modewise SIC, the above result becomes trivial, due to the $\mD_i$ contained in a cofactor of $x - 1$ having nothing to act upon.
+Due to this, in the minisuperspace version of the working, the a priori free coefficient $x$ in the supermetric does not get fixed to 1.
+Thus minisuperspace is not a sufficiently complex model arena in which to investigate Spacetime Construction; it also possesses surfaces privileged by homogeneity which `pile up' in a simpler manner than generic GR's geometrodynamical strutting structure \cite{MTW}.

-However for plain perturbation slightly inhomogeneous cosmology, the result survives in nontrivial form.
-Here the bracket of $\scH_{a,b,x,y}$ with itself gives